philiplinden/spacetime/docs/captains_log.md

 # Captain's Log

 ## 2023-11-18 - PL
-Objective: play with networkx.
+Objective: introduce the repo to new people.

 ### Summary
 - Exported notebooks to the docs as html.
 - Wrote a script and tinkered with the github actions workflow to auto-deploy example pages for all notebooks.

 ### Notes
 I realized that since Jupyter notebooks exported to HTML are able to be